 PCP (Phencyclidine), also known as Angel Dust, was developed as an intravenous anesthetic in the 1950s.
 Because it is so addictive, and due to its dangerous side effects – including hallucinogens, paranoia, violent hostility, and more – it was discontinued for medical use.
 Unfortunately, PCP is widely used for recreational purposes.
 In 2014 there were 24,000 people between the ages of 18 and 25 who tried PCP for the first time, an 85% increase from 2013.

 PCP is a very dangerous drug.
 It is not only addictive, but the withdrawal symptoms can be dangerous.
 The withdrawal process should only be performed under the supervision of trained professionals.
-Some signs that you or a loved one may be struggling with a PCP addiction include:
+If you or a loved one use PCP and any of the following warning signs of PCP addiction sound like you, then you may want to consider treatment:

 The Raleigh House has a unique approach to PCP addiction treatment.
 We provide a comforting environment that encourages superior health and a positive future.
 Clients receive greater care with our high staff-to-client ratio and frequent therapy sessions.
 Clients are assigned a treatment team during the assessment process that consists of clinical, psychiatry and nursing staff.
 The team will offer support, reassurance and safety along the way.